goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 1.2 Structure tests by the AAA pattern

 :white_check_mark: **Do:** Structure your tests with 3 well-separated sections Arrange, Act & Assert (AAA).
-Following this structure guarantees that the reader spends no brain CPU on understanding the test plan:
+Following this structure guarantees that the reader spends no brain-CPU on understanding the test plan:

 1st A - Arrange: All the setup code to bring the system to the scenario the test aims to simulate.
 This might include instantiating the unit under test constructor, adding DB records, mocking/stubbing on objects and any other preparation code